hubergilt/slurm-igp/README.md

 ### Job step relative example
 This example allocates two nodes with the options "-N2" and executes two tasks and it started at the relative index 2 with the option "-r2" (note that the relative index starts at 0).
-Additionally the second srun command executes two tasks and it start at 0 relative index.
+Additionally the second srun command executes two tasks and it starts at 0 relative index.
 ```
 >test.sh
 #!/bin/bash